leojuvonen/r-government-debt-analysis/README.md

  <code> r-government-debt-analysis/
   ├── data/ # Sample or anonymized datasets
   ├── scripts/ # R scripts used in the analysis
-  ├── output/ # Generated plots and tables
+  ├── images/ # Generated plots and tables
-  ├── report/ # PDF or summary of the thesis
   └── README.md # Project overview and usage instructions </code> </code></pre>